richardhannagan/passwords/README.md

 # Command line password generator

-This project is a simple Node.js application for managing passwords.
+This project is a simple Node.js application for generating random passwords from upper and lowercase letters, numbers and symbols (from shift + number keys).

 ## Installation